 - 3. A reference to an ADI in this Prudential Standard, unless otherwise indicated, is a reference to: - (a) an ADI on a Level 1 basis; and - (b) a group of which an ADI is a member on a Level 2 basis. - 4.
+If an ADI is a member of a group on a Level 2 basis, the ADI is not required to comply with the requirements in this Prudential Standard on a Level 1 basis unless APRA determines otherwise.
 If an ADI to which this Prudential Standard applies is: - (a) the holding company for a group, the ADI must ensure that the requirements in this Prudential Standard are met on a Level 2 basis, where applicable; or - (b) a subsidiary of an authorised non-operating holding company (authorised NOHC), the authorised NOHC must ensure that the requirements in this Prudential Standard are met on a Level 2 basis, where applicable. - 5.
-This Prudential Standard commences on 1 January 2024.
+This Prudential Standard commences on 1 January 2025.